• Skip to primary navigation

 Below are step-by-step instructions on how to make scallion oil noodles:

-• Freezer friendly?
-I don't recommend freezing these noodles or they will turn mushy after reheating.
+• I don't recommend freezing scallion oil noodles because they will change in texture.

 Pairing Suggestions